dbashford/mimosa/README.md

 ## Micro-Templating Libraries

- Mimosa comes bundled with three different micro-templating languages for client rendering.
+ Mimosa comes bundled with three different micro-templating languages for to pick from for client rendering.
 [Dust](https://github.com/linkedin/dustjs), [Handlebars](http://handlebarsjs.com/), and [Jade](http://jade-lang.com/).
 As with the CSS and JavaScript meta-languages, the micro-templating libraries will be compiled when saved.
 In all cases, the resulting compiled templates will be merged into a single file for use in the client.

- That single file is configurable (`compilers.template.outputFileName`), but by default it is kept at javascripts/template.
+ The name and location of that single file is configurable (`compilers.template.outputFileName`), but by default it is kept at javascripts/template.
 When this file is injected via require, the behavior differs per library.

 #### Handlebars

  Handlebars is the default templating langauge.
 The injected template javascript file provides a JSON object of templates.
-To access, for instance, a template originating from a file named "example.hbs", you'd do this...
+To access, for instance, a template originating from a file named "example.hbs", you would do this...

  `templates.example({})`

-passing in data the template needs to render in JSON format.
+passing in JSON data the template needs to render.

  Handlebars also provides the ability to code reusable helper methods in pure JavaScript.
 You can code those in the meta-language of your choosing inside the `compilers.template.helperFile` file.
 The helpers and the templates are all pulled together via requirejs.